Three young students hang out on their college campus.

 Can you request a specific credit limit on your credit card when applying for an increase?

-Discover® Card periodically reviews Cardmember accounts.
-We may proactively extend a credit limit increase when you qualify.
-This is a great reason to self-report your income with any changes.
+Discover® Card periodically reviews cardmember accounts.
+We may increase your credit limit proactively when we see that you qualify.
+This is a great reason to self-report changes in your income.

 What to do if you’re denied a credit limit increase